IceNinjaLng/IceNinjaLng/README.md

 # Hi there 👋, my name is TheIceNinja
-- 🔯 I am a jewish who believes in the Creator of the world in God.
 - 📱 If you want to support, Discord: https://discord.gg/D6k8VJYpyQ.
 - 🤖 I code Minecraft Plugins && Discord Bots.
-- 😊 I want to smile all my life so the way I do this is to code something.